ChefKissInc/SMCRadeonSensors/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Request a new feature in RadeonSensor/RadeonGadget
-title: ''
+type: "Feature"
-labels: Enhancement
+assignees:
-assignees: ''
+  - VisualEhrmanntraut
 ---

 **Is your feature request related to a problem?
 Please describe.**